tipi-build/docs/02-dependencies.md

 #### - `s` : source dir disambiguation

-If a repository contains multiple sources directories with uncommon name they can be added to the list of includes or files to link with by using the source dir disambiguation attribut `s`.
+If a repository contains multiple sources directories with uncommon name they can be added to the list of includes or files to link with by using the source dir disambiguation attribute `s`.

 *This disables most of the smart inclusion detection and lists the paths in the build process.*